 A will is a legal document that sets out how a person's property will be distributed after death.

 Self-Proving Holographic Wills

 Holographic wills need no witnesses to be valid.
 The law simply requires that the document be entirely in the deceased’s handwriting and signed.
 No date is required, but one should be included.
-A holographic will may be made self-proving either at the time it is signed or any time thereafter before the maker (testator) dies.
+A holographic will may be made self-proving either when it is signed or any time thereafter before the maker (testator) dies.

 Self-Proving Attested Wills

-A valid attested will requires the maker’s signature and the signature of two or more credible witnesses.
+A validly attested will requires the maker’s signature and the signature of two or more credible witnesses.

 A credible witness is a competent person older than 19 who is not a beneficiary of the will.
-The maker need not sign the will in the presence of the witnesses, but he or she must sign prior to the witnesses signing.
-The witnesses must sign the will in the presence of the maker but not in the presence of each other.
+The maker need not sign the will in the presence of the witnesses, but he or she must sign before the witnesses sign.
+The witnesses must sign the will in the maker's presence but not in each other's presence.

 Are other states' self-proving wills recognized in Texas?